uhbambi/keketest/README.md

 npm run build:dev
 ```

 [ttag](https://github.com/ttag-org/ttag/) is used for handling translations.
-For server-side rendering the `Accept-Language` header gets checked and the first locale used and on-the-fly translated (`src/core/ttag.js` provides the functions for it).
+For server-side rendering the `Accept-Language` header gets checked and the first locale used and on-the-fly translated (`src/core/ttag.js` provides the functions).
 On the client-side a seperate bundle for every language gets provided.
-The language definitions in `i18n/template.pot` and `i18n/template-ssr.pot` get updated when doing a full production build with all languages (`npm run build`)-
+The language definitions in `i18n/template.pot` and `i18n/template-ssr.pot` get updated when doing a full production build with all languages (`npm run build`).

 To build only specific languages, you can define them with the `--langs` flag: